I suffered a flare-up of the ever-familiar

 Do I have anything original and worthwhile to say from scratch?

-Having finished In Our Own Language 3 (shown in photos above),
+Having almost finished In Our Own Language 3 (shown in photos above),

 I begin stitching In Our Own Language 4.